 The construction works commenced on 21 May 2015.
 The operation phase of the EM&A programme commenced on 1 March 2019 (1).
+The construction phase EM&A programme was completed in the end of February 2020.

 2.2 GENERAL SITE DESCRIPTION